Drayton, Ontario

 Drayton is a community in Wellington County, Ontario, Canada.
 It is a part of the township of Mapleton.
 The village is on the corner of Wellington Road 8 and Wellington Road 11, geographically northwest of Fergus and southwest of Arthur.

 History

 In 1851, the community was named after Drayton Manor in Staffordshire, England.
 Drayton Manor was the home of Robert Peel, former Prime Minister of the United Kingdom.

-Dining

-Drayton offers both a restaurant, The Drayton Chophouse and a café, à la mode.

 Education

 Drayton is in the Upper Grand District School Board.
 Both Centre Peel Public School and Drayton Heights Public School (K-8) service students from the Drayton area; while high school students attend Norwell District Secondary School in nearby Palmerston, Ontario.
 Drayton is also the home of Community Christian School, formerly known as Calvin Christian School.

 Entertainment

 Drayton is home to the Drayton Festival Theatre, which is a renovated 1902 Opera House that seats 375 people, and has a rich history of entertaining audiences with the finest talent in professional theatre, including legendary performers as Beatrice Lillie.
 Alex Mustakas is the CEO and Artistic Director of Drayton Entertainment.

 Drayton hosts one branch of the Wellington County library system.